-Aberdeen PHP user group was started in December 2014 by Danny Wilson and we've been meeting every first Wednesday of the month since then.
+Aberdeen PHP user group was started in December 2014 by Danny Ockilson and we've been meeting every first Wednesday of the month since then.
 Although formed as a PHP user group, it really embraces the full gamut of the web.

 The group meets over pizza and beer or soft drinks, ranging and rambling chat, in addition to interesting and informative talks.
 Over the years we've had talks about design, continuous integration, docker, optimisation, side projects, learning, katas, devops, testing, joomla, minihacks, lightning talks, PHP7 and many other things.
 The group is diverse, welcoming, sociable, relaxed, irreverent, informative and fun.

 A couple of times a year, usually December and July, the meeting will switch to being in the pub for more of a social vibe.

 The meetings often feature PHP news, a breakdown of PHP, web and tech news from Robert Cooper, which is always excellent.
 We also collaborate closely with the other PHP user groups in Scotland, via the ScotlandPHP umbrella organisation.

 More recently we have also been meeting for an informal pub lunch once a month.
 Keep your eye on our twitter feed for the next lunch meetup.